Physiotherapy At Home After A Stroke in Sutton Coldfield

 6. Physiotherapists: clearly physiotherapists will play a key role in your recovery both on the hospital ward and at home on discharge.
 The physiotherapists involved with your case will initially perform an assessment to establish what difficulties you are having and then will work daily with you to make a recovery.
 Whilst in hospital you are likely to be seen daily but on return home the frequency will depend upon resources in the community.

-How Much Rehab Will I Get after my Stroke?
+How Much Physiotherapy Will I Get after my Stroke?

-This again is not an easy question to answer especially once leaving hospital and will to no small extent come down to the level fo resources available.
+Generally this will depend upon the level of resources and number of physiotherapists available in Sutton Coldfield.
 It wil also depend upon exactly how the stroke has affected you and if you are able to keep making progress.
-Whilts in hospital according to NICE guidelines you should reeive at least 45 minutes of therapy each day from each of the 3 disciplines of Occupational Therapy, Speech and Language and Physiotherapy.
-Obviously this is needs based and if you have no swallow or speech problems then you clearly won't see the SALT team!
-However it also depends upon what you are able to tolerate after your stroke as fatigue is usually a large problem and some patients after a stroke will simply not be able to tolerate 45 minutes of physiotherapy each day.
+Whilst in hospital (for example Good Hope in Sutton Coldfield) according to NICE guidelines you should receive at least 45 minutes of therapy each day from each of the 3 disciplines of Occupational Therapy, Speech and Language and Physiotherapy.
+This depends upon your needs and if your no speech or swallow has not been affected then you won't see the SALT team!
+However it also depends upon what you are able to tolerate after your stroke as fatigue is usually a large problem and some patients after having a stroke in Sutton Coldfield will simply not be able to tolerate 45 minutes of physiotherapy each day.

-Upon return home it is extremely difficult to determine how much input you will receive from NHS physiotherapy and Occupational Therapy after having a stroke in Sutton Coldfield.
+Upon returning home it is extremely difficult to determine how much input you will receive from NHS physiotherapy and Occupational Therapy after having a stroke in Sutton Coldfield.
 It very much comes down to how much demand there is and how you are recovering after your stroke.
-It is certainy at this point that our home visit physiotherapy service in Sutton Coldfield can really help with your recovery after a stroke as we are able to see patients extremely quickly after discharge from hospital and can supplement the stretched resources of the NHS physiotherapists in helping you recover from your stroke in Sutton Coldfield.
+Probably, a better question for anyone living in Sutto Coldfield who has had a stroke would be: "how much physiotherapy do I need?".
+The answer to that question is much simpler: as much physiotherapy as you can tolerate until you stop making progress.
+With this in mind, our home visit physiotherapy service in Sutton Coldfield can really help with your recovery after a stroke as we are able to see patients extremely quickly after discharge from hospital and can supplement the stretched resources of the NHS physiotherapists in helping you recover from your stroke in Sutton Coldfield.
+Our physios are happy to work alongside the NHS physios and we can come up with a joint therapy plan to help maximise your recovery after your stroke in Sutton Coldfield.

 What Resources Are There to Help Recover After a Stroke in Sutton Coldfield?